Financial-Times/origami-website/_tutorials/manual-build.md

 </aside>

 So that we can see our progress as we build the page, now is the time to implement our build step.
-For that, we are going to use the <a href="https://github.com/Financial-Times/origami-build-tools" class="o-typography-link--external">Origami Build Tools</a>.
+What we need is something to bundle the JavaScript we write, and compile Sass to CSS for the browser.
+But build steps may vary per application or team, so setting up build tools is out of scope for this tutorial.
+So we can focus on how to use Origami components we are going to use the <a href="https://github.com/Financial-Times/origami-workshop" class="o-typography-link--external">Origami Workshop tool</a>.

 As long as you have Node.js installed, you can run:

-<pre><code class="o-syntax-highlight--bash">npx origami-build-tools [command]</code></pre>
+<pre><code class="o-syntax-highlight--bash">npx @financial-times/origami-workshop</code></pre>

-There are many commands that the Origami Build Tools provide, but the one we will be focussing on today is `build`.

-We want to compile our source code (which we don't have yet) into a public folder that our <abbr title="Hypertext Markup Language">HTML</abbr> can read.
-We will need to pass the `npx origami-build-tools build` command a few arguments to do so:
-- `--build-folder` is set to the name and directory of our public assets folder.
-- `--sass` points at the <abbr title="Sassy Cascading Style Sheets">SCSS</abbr> that we want to compile into css to use in our public folder.
-- `--js` points at the JavaScript that we want to transpile into ES5 in our public folder.
-- `--watch` is a flag that will trigger a rebuild when we make changes to our project.

-Altogether, the command looks like this:
-<pre class="o-layout__main__full-span"><code class="o-syntax-highlight--bash">npx origami-build-tools build --build-folder="public" --sass="./src/main.scss" --js="./src/main.js" --watch</code></pre>

-You can leave that running in the background, and open your `index.html` in a browser to see the styling changes we'll be making in the next step.
+This command will compile your code to `public` directory every time you make a change, and serve it locally for you to preview in a browser e.g. at `htpp://localhost:3000`.
+You can leave that running in the background, and refresh your browser to see the styling changes we'll be making in the next step.

 ## Component Styling